TheLacus/daggerfall-unity-mods/Addons/RealGrass/ReadMe.txt

 of grass inside the mountain water zones.
 Plants bend in the wind and waterlilies move slightly on the water surface moved by the same wind.

+**Others**

+- Flowers
+Flowers and bushes for different climates.
+Density varies randomically and, for little flowers, also with seasons (they grow up in spring and die in fall).
+Select a lower level of density to increase performance.

-- TerrainStones
+- Stones
-Places little stones on the cultivated grounds near farms.
+Places rocks on terrain as well as little stones on the cultivated grounds near farms.

-**Grass, plants and stones**

-- Size
-The size of grass is determined by a minimum and a maximum value for height and width.

-- Density
-Thick and thin values (separated for grass, water plants, desert plants and stones) affect the number of objects per terrain tile.
-Higher or lower numbers determine the density, while the delta between the min and max affect the homogeneity or variety among all tiles.

-- NoiseSpread
-The spread of the variety of grass, an higher number causes a more varied placement.
-It doesn't affect the number of objects.

-- UseGrassShader
-By default Real Grass uses the GrassBillboard render mode.
-This makes the grass images rotate so that they always face the camera and it's the cheapest option.
-When 'UseGrassShader' is enabled, the Grass render mode is used instead.
-This can help creating a more realistic grass, but it's up to personal preferences.

-**Terrain**
+Select reduced density to improve performance.

+**Advanced**

 - DetailDistance
-The distance from camera beyond which the grass will be culled.
+The distance from camera beyond which the grass will be culled; this is the most expensive option.
-Lower values can increase performance.
+Lower values can increase performance while higher values reduce "popup".

 - DetailDensity
-1.0 is the original density, as decided by Thick and Thin.
 Lower values result in less detail objects being rendered, increasing performance.

 **PRESETS**